 Water Quality isn’t just the MPCA’s responsibility though!
 We all contribute to what happens to our water.
 If you are a shoreline owner, being ShoreSmart is one way you can help protect our waters.

 The state of Minnesota has adopted a watershed approach to monitoring, protecting, improving, and restoring water quality.
 Over a ten year cycle, the Minnesota Pollution Control Agency (MPCA) partners with local agencies including the North St. Louis SWCD through the Clean Water Fund to help provide monitoring, research, and outreach assistance by watershed.
 The MPCA categorizes the state into 80 watersheds.
 Our district contains 7 watersheds:

 Please note, watersheds are also scaleable.
 This means that smaller, more local watersheds come together to compose each of of the above watersheds like puzzle pieces.
 Also, the above watersheds are part of larger watersheds called basin.
 For example, the Rainy-River Headwaters, Vermilion River, and Little Fork River, are all apart of the larger Rainy-Lake of the Woods Basin.

 A report released in 2020, shows how conservation efforts have improved the Rainy River System.
-The St. Louis and Cloquet River Watersheds are currently in the One Watershed, One Plan watershed planning process.
+The Rainy River Headwaters, Vermilion River, St. Louis River, and Cloquet River Watersheds are currently in the One Watershed, One Plan watershed planning process.

 The district hosts meetings and will meet with interested stakeholders to learn about, discuss, and share information about common water quality issues.
 We also work with stakeholders to identify projects to protect and restore water quality.